dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/Sql/Streaming/README.md

                 Udf<string, string[]>((str) => new string[] { str, str + " " + (str.Length).ToString() });
 ```

-In the above code snippet from [StructuredNetworkWordCountUDF.cs](StructuredNetworkWordCountUDF.cs), we register a UDF called `udfArray`.
+In the above code snippet from [StructuredNetworkCharacterCount.cs](StructuredNetworkCharacterCount.cs), we register a UDF called `udfArray`.
 This UDF will process each string it receives from the netcat terminal to produce an array that includes: the original string (contained in *str*), the original string concatenated with the length of that original string.

 For example, entering *Hello world* in the terminal would produce an array where:
 * array[0] = Hello world